 A lot of programming is hardware specific.
 Check out our growing list of in-depth guides to operating systems and other environments.

 Ubuntu is one of the most popular Linux distributions.
 It is designed to be especially easy to install and use.
 If you'd like to get started with Linux, Ubuntu is a good choice.
-Learn more: Ubuntu Primer.
+Learn more: Ubuntu Primer and Ubuntu hosting introduction.

 Programming History and Timeline